 What I am deepening into through this process is Trust – Trust that what comes through in those moments when I am in Spinal Owl Eyes and connected in this way – to my body, to Spirit, to Owl – is exactly what is needed.

 Sometimes it is a new insight or understanding.
 Sometimes it is a lessening of some pain in my own body.
 Sometimes it is a complete healing for my son and he settles into a deep and restful sleep.
 Sometimes it is something else entirely.

-Evolving Owl Eyes is available for you too.
+Spinal Owl Eyes is available for you too.
 Here’s a sequence you can follow.
 The more you practice, the easier it will become.